 Food and Drink

 These lively venues are ideal locations to experience the atmosphere of rugby match fever in Cardiff.
 Whether you’re a new or experienced ale drinker, embark on a mini-craft beer tour on Westgate Street in the city centre.
-From Zero Degrees to Brewdog to The City Arms to Urban Tap House.
+From Zero Degrees to Brewdog to The City Arms to Tiny Rebel Cardiff.

 Around the corner is Shooters Sports Bar and you can also drink your way around the exotic corners of the globe at Around the World Bar – both bars are housed within the Bierkeller Entertainment Complex.
 The added bonus for these venues is they also offer a wide variety of food, from pizzas to burgers.
 On St. Mary’s Street you’ll find hearty pies for all seasons at Pieminister and a 10 minute stroll from the city centre is DEPOT which offers trendy street food and live music.